tuxintux/TurboDiffusion/README.md

 Paper: [TurboDiffusion: Accelerating Video Diffusion Models by 100-200 Times](https://arxiv.org/pdf/2512.16093)

 **Note**: The current models are only trained on **long English prompts**.
-If you use other types of prompts, please refine them to get better performance.
+If you use other types of prompts, please augment them to get better performance.

 The checkpoints and paper are not finalized, and will be updated later to improve quality.